heikkivihersalo/custom-post-types/README.md

 Basically this is everything you need to register a custom post type.
 For more complex implementations, you can override the methods from the `PostType` class.
 For example, `labels()` method can be overridden to provide custom labels for the post type or `icon()` method can be overridden to provide custom arguments for the post type.

-Eventually this will include all the methods from the `WP_Post_Type` class, so you can override any of the methods from the parent class.
+Eventually this will include all the methods from the `register_post_type()` function, so you can override any of the methods from the parent class.

 #### Registering metaboxes